-7. Of the cluster configuration data, manually update its items if necessary.
+- 7. Of the cluster configuration data, manually update its items if necessary. - See "6.7.2.

-See "6.7.2.
 Removed Functions".
-Then, if you have used any of the functions with its corresponding action described in the Action column of the table, change the cluster configuration data according to the described action.

-- 8. If you upgrade from EXPRESSCLUSTER X 3.3 and are using mirror disk resources or hybrid disk resources, perform the following steps: - a.
+Then, if you have used any of the functions with its corresponding action described in the Action column of the table, change the cluster configuration data according to the described action. - If a password was set on the cluster password method, the password has been cleared.
+Please set the password again by using Cluster WebUI.
+For information on how to set a password, see "Reference Guide" -> "Parameter details" -> "Cluster properties" -> "WebManager tab". - 8.
+If you upgrade from EXPRESSCLUSTER X 3.3 and are using mirror disk resources or hybrid disk resources, perform the following steps: - a.
 Allocate cluster partition (The cluster partition should be 1024 MiB or larger). - b.
 If the cluster partition is different from the configuration, modify the configuration.
 And regarding the groups which mirror disk resources or hybrid disk resources belong to, if Startup Attribute is Auto Startup on the Attribute tab of Group Properties, change it to Manual Startup. - c.
-If mirror disk resources are set, perform the following steps for each mirror disk resource. - Click Tuning on the Details tab of Resouce Properties.
+If mirror disk resources are set, perform the following steps for each mirror disk resource. - Click Tuning on the Details tab of Resource Properties.
 Then, Mirror disk resource tuning properties dialog box is displayed. - Uncheck Execute the initial mirror construction on Mirror tab of the Mirror disk resource tuning properties dialog box. - 9.
 If the forced stop function or the forced stop script is used, perform the following steps: - a.
 Set the Type of Forced Stop on the Fencing tab of Cluster Properties.